DamoM73/turtle_vid_tute/lesson_3.md

 Another good programming practice is to remove unnecessary variables.

 Do we need the `degrees` variable?
-We could simply place the calculation inside the `for` loop.
+Could we simply place the calculation inside the `for` loop?

-If remove line `5` by moving the calculation to line `10`, our code would look like this:
+If we remove line `5` by moving the calculation to line `10`, our code would look like this:

 ```python
 import turtle